CCBDA-UPC/Assignments-2025/Lab05.md

 In this task, you will migrate the web application to run in a Docker container.
 The Docker container is portable and could run on any OS that has the Docker engine installed.

+The [Docker daemon](https://docs.docker.com/get-started/docker-overview/#docker-architecture) (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+A daemon can also communicate with other daemons to manage Docker services.

+For Windows and OSx operating systems, the Docker daemon is started by opening the Docker [Desktop application](https://docs.docker.com/desktop/).
+Therefore, start the Docker Desktop application before continuing.

 ### Create a Dockerfile

 A Dockerfile is a script that tells Docker how to build your Docker image.
 Put it in the root directory of your Django